K-Roe/K-Roe/README.md

 - 👋 Hi, I’m K-Roe but you can call me Karl.
-- 👀 I’m interested in learning to code because my son has autism and is non verbal.
-So i am wanting to learn so i can make apps and fun games to help communicate with him also i would like to change to a job my children would be proud off.
+- 👀 I’m interested in learning to code for a better job
 - 🌱 I’m currently learning Python3, Data Scientist: Analytics Specialist
 - 💞️ I’m looking to collaborate on any projects or even just feed back on some of the projects i have already done.
 - 📫 How to reach me drop me an email at Karlroe919286@msn.com